amida-tech/blue-button-record/README.md

   console.log(result[0].allergen.name);
 });
 ```
-the same data together with selected fields from the existing matching entry and the match information is available as a list
+the same data together with selected fields from the Master Health Record entry and the match information is available as a list
 ``` javascript
 bbr.getMatches('allergies', 'patientKey', 'allergen severity', function(err, result) {
     console.log(result[0].entry.allergen.name);